benkeen/generatedata/scripts/NPM-PACKAGE.md

 - offering a supplementary binary would be nice.
 - split up what we have and create it as a separate package?
 Sure be nice for it not to contain all the unnecessary junk of the main app.
 Maybe moving this to a monorepo might be simplest.
 - schema validation will be easy with TS.
 How about JS/binary usages?
+We have the old leftover JSON schema being half-defined in the plugin's `config.ts` files.
+That should be removed.

-### Schema Definition
+## Schema Definition

 Above you can see the second param is a mysterious `DataConfig` type.
 This has to be a well-defined type for all plugins in the application.
 We have something _close_ to this right now, but not quite.